Overview of Pumas

 2. Define Subjects and Population.
 These structures specify the dosage regimens of the patients, their covariates, and possible observation data to fit against.
 This can be done programmatically or by reading in tabular input data.

 3. Define a param NamedTuple for the parameters describing the structure of the PumasModel or the PumasEMModel.
 For simulation, these are the parameter values to simulate with.
-For estimation, these are the initial conditions.
+For estimation, these are the initial parameter estimates.

 4. Call the model interface functions, simobs or fit, to perform the simulations or estimation respectively.
 Both functions act on the objects defined above.